Isak-Eriksson/ResolutionsAnalyzer/README.md

 ###Running the .jar

 Resolutions Analyzer takes as argument the path to the conflict reports root folder of the projects analyzed, produced by Conflicts Analyzer.
-It also takes as argument the path to the repository download folder (the same as in the configuration for Conflicts Analyzer, *downloads.path*).
+The conflicts report root folder is called *ResultData*.
+Resolutions Analyzer also takes as argument the path to the repository download folder (the same as in the configuration for Conflicts Analyzer, *downloads.path*).
 Download and extract ResolutionsAnalyzer.zip from the repository, then run:

 `java -jar ResolutionsAnalyzer.jar </path/to/conflictreports/> </download.path/>`